lachlan-waugh/6443/slides/content/week01.md

 ---

 ## Wargames
-* Don't leave them to the last minute, you'll be sad :(
+* don't leave them to the last minute, you'll be sad :(

-* Cool to collaborate/work together, but your flags need to be different.
+* cool to collaborate/work together, but your flags need to be different.

 * extended flags aren't *required*, but you should do them anyway (they're way cooler imo)